 A year later, she won a USA Today Newspaper scholarship to Texas Tech, where she graduated with honors, and also received her Masters in Computer Graphics Design.
 For a number of years she was the product manager for a Major Top US 500 Company.

-I have found “time” to be one of my most favorite subjects – especially since I am approaching seventy-nine years.
+I have found “time” to be one of my most favorite subjects – especially since I am approaching eighty years.
 Time is the most important thing in this life time and if you are religious – the next life.